 Earth is still rebuilding after the Dalek war (The Dalek Invasion of Earth).

 Unrecorded Adventures: Arriving on Agora, the Doctor spends several days in custody, being tortured by Madrox.
-Hegelia knows of Mel from her studies of the Doctor, suggesting that the Sixth Doctor encounters the Cybermen again whilst travelling with her.
-Following the defeat of the Cybermen, the Doctor returns Jolarr to the ArcHives.
+Hegelia knows of both Mel and Grant from her studies of the Doctor, suggesting that the Sixth Doctor encounters the Cybermen at least once more whilst travelling with Grant and at least once when travelling with Mel.
+Following the defeat of the Cybermen the Doctor returns Jolarr to the ArcHives.